httpdss/structkit/docs/vhs/README.md

 ---

-These demonstrations provide comprehensive coverage of STRUCT's capabilities, from basic usage to advanced features like multiple mappings files, remote content fetching, and schema generation.
+These demonstrations provide comprehensive coverage of StructKit's capabilities, from basic usage to advanced features like multiple mappings files, remote content fetching, and schema generation.